gmanolov-dev/nestjs-kafka_ksqldb/Readme.md

 #### Imortant note 1
 You need to wait for 30 seconds, before trying to interact with the system.
-I didn't find the time to check how I could ensure that the rabbitmq is up and running, that's why I set it sleep 30.
+I didn't find the time to check how I could ensure that the kafka is up and running, that's why I set it sleep 30.

 #### Imortant note 2
 -p ticker parameter specify the project name